CQC We and I Statements

-Once a direct payment recipient has had four consecutive weeks in care homes or two or more periods separated by less than four weeks that added together total four weeks, then they cannot use their direct payments to pay for any more care home services until 12 months have passed from the start of the four week period.
-On the other hand, as long as each stay is less than four weeks and there is an interim period of at least four weeks between two or more stays which added together exceed four weeks, the service recipient may use their direct payments to pay for residential breaks throughout the year.
+Once a direct payment recipient has had four consecutive weeks in care homes or two or more periods separated by less than four weeks that added together total four weeks, they cannot use their direct payments to pay for any more care home services until 12 months have passed (from the start of the four week period).
+On the other hand, as long as each stay is less than four weeks and there is an interim period of at least four weeks between two or more stays which added together exceed four weeks, the person may use their direct payments to pay for residential breaks throughout the year.

 People can receive additional weeks in a care home once they have reached the four week maximum.
 They cannot purchase the stay using their direct payments, but if the local authority and the person agrees that a longer stay is needed, it can still arrange and fund stays for the person.
 There is no restriction on the length of time for which the local authority may arrange such accommodation for someone (see Charging and Financial Assessment chapter for guidance on choice of accommodation).

-The time limit is imposed to promote people’s independence and to encourage them to remain at home rather than moving into a long term care home placement.
-Where a person is constantly using the direct payment to pay for a short term care home stays, the local authority should consider whether to conduct a review in order to ensure that the care plan is still meeting the adult’s needs.
+The time limit is to promote people’s independence and to encourage them to remain at home rather than moving into a long term care home placement.
+Where a person is constantly using the direct payment to pay for a short term care home stays, the local authority should consider whether to conduct a review of the support plan to make sure it is still meeting the adult’s needs.

 Adults who are living in care homes may receive direct payments in relation to non-residential care services.
 For example, they may have temporary access to direct payments to try out independent living arrangements before making a commitment to moving out of their care home.
 Direct payments can also be used by adults living in care homes to take part in day time activities.
 This can be particularly empowering for young people in transition (see Transition to Adult Care and Support chapter).